edubart/deb-packages/debian/README.md

 make update APT_SIGN_EMAIL=my@email.com
 ```

-Finally do a git commit and push from `apt` directory.
+Finally do a git commit and push from `cdn` directory.